 - Marshmallow cream – This cream (or “fluff”) helps give the fudge its smooth silky texture.

 - Raspberry Jam – Any brand of jam or preserves made with real raspberries works in this fudge recipe.
+You could even use our homemade strawberry jam!

 Step by Step Instructions